Online Bankruptcy

 “Judges will not accept not having money for a lawyer as an excuse for not hiring one,” Lieberman said.
 “There’s really no reason somebody should not have a lawyer unless they have the most basic Chapter 7 filing, but even that can create problems.”

-So, you might need a lawyer to file your case, though you can also hire a bankruptcy petition preparer.
-Companies offering that service will guide you through filling out forms, but they are prohibited from offering legal advice.
-Court employees and judges are also prohibited from offering legal advice.
+You might need a lawyer to file your case, though you can also hire a bankruptcy petition preparer.
+Companies offering that service will guide you through filling out forms but are prohibited from offering legal advice.
+Court employees and judges are also prohibited from providing legal advice.
 The good news is there are free legal services available through the American Bar Association and Legal Services Corporation.

 Bankruptcy Attorney Fees